an-am/spark-inference-java/README.md

-# Distributed Real-Time Inference pipeline using Spark in Java
+# Distributed Real-Time Inference pipeline using Apache Spark in Java

 Input is sourced from a *PostgreSQL database*, which holds personal and financial data of users (from now, clients).
 The system must listen for insertions in a DB table on a